🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Advanced Level

-Classical Theory of Electrical Conduction: Drude Model
+Classical Theory of Electrical Conduction: The Drude Model

 Free Electron Approximation

-Basic Equations of Drude Model
+Basic Equation of the Drude Model

 $$ m^* \frac{d\mathbf{v}}{dt} = -e\mathbf{E} - \frac{m^*\mathbf{v}}{\tau} $$

-In steady state ($d\mathbf{v}/dt = 0$):
+In the steady state ($d\mathbf{v}/dt = 0$):

 $$ \mathbf{v} = -\frac{e\tau}{m^*}\mathbf{E} $$